FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/playing_field_resources/playing_field_resources.rst

 - Most games have AprilTags placed around the field that can be used for robot navigation.
 - Finally, there are teardown instructions that indicate how to take the field down for storage or transport.

-.. note:: The Field Setup Guide has instructions for assembling an official game set as purchased from AndyMark.

-   A purchased game set can be full or partial.
-A partial game set is less expensive and also suitable for teams who want official game elements but don't have room to setup a full field.

 Use the following button link to download a PDF of the Field Setup Guide from the *FIRST* Website:

 .. button-link:: https://ftc-resources.firstinspires.org/file/ftc/game/fieldguide
    :color: primary

    Download PDF, 4.5 MB, will open in a new tab

+.. note:: The Field Setup Guide has instructions for assembling an official game set as purchased from AndyMark.

+   A purchased game set can be full or partial.
+A partial game set is less expensive and also suitable for teams who want official game elements but don't have room to setup a full field.

+The `Game and Season Materials page (FIRST website) <https://ftc-resources.firstinspires.org/files/ftc/game>`_ also contains downloadable PDFs for the AprilTag images that can be printed and placed on the field.
+There is also a do it yourself (DIY) Resources section that include CAD models of the game and scoring elements and DIY field and perimeter build guides.